aeternity/aesophia/docs/sophia.md

 arguments – please refer to their documentation for the details.

-While `Chain.clone` requires only a `contract interface` and a living instance of a given contract on chain, `Chain.create` needs a full definition of a to-create contract defined by the standard `contract` syntax, for example
+While `Chain.clone` requires only a `contract interface` and a living instance of a given contract on the chain, `Chain.create` needs a full definition of a to-create contract defined by the standard `contract` syntax, for example

 ```